Inzamam-ul-Haq: Test

 Graph of Inzamam-ul-Haq's scores in test cricket.

 Inzamam made his Test debut in 1992 against England at Edgbaston.
 He had little opportunity to make an impact in that match – he was not out with a score of 8.
 However, in subsequent matches he demonstrated vulnerability against swing bowling which resulted in his being dropped for the final Test of the series after averaging a lowly 13.20 runs per innings.
 Pakistan went on to secure a famous win in the match, taking the series 2–1.

-After the England series, Inzamam aimed to establish himself in the Test side and he achieved this brilliantly, helping his side to many memorable victories.
+After the England series, Inzamam aimed to establish himself in the Test team and he achieved this brilliantly, helping his team to many memorable victories.
 One of particular note came against Australia in Karachi, 1994, when he made 58 not out with the tail and helped Pakistan to a one-wicket victory and a 1–0 series win.
-As well as helping his side to become the top-ranked side in the world for a brief period, he achieved personal success by becoming International Cricket Council's number one ranked batsman in 1995.
+As well as helping his team to become the top-ranked team in the world for a brief period, he achieved personal success by becoming International Cricket Council's number one ranked batsman in 1995.
 He later went on to reclaim top spot in the rankings in 1997.
 He remained amongst the top 20 ranked batsmen up until his retirement.
 He was the number one batsman in the world three times and held the title of the 3rd best batsman several times in his career including a long run from 2004 to 2006, the last time being after his twin fifties at Lords against England in 2006.
 The tour of England in 1996 was a particular success for both Inzamam and Pakistan, where Inzamam transformed his batting against seam bowling, averaging 64 runs per innings, with scores of 148, 70, 65, and 5.